Skywalker family: Shmi Skywalker-Lars

 Shmi Skywalker (portrayed by Pernilla August) is the mother of Anakin Skywalker, the mother-in-law of Padmé Amidala, the paternal grandmother of Luke Skywalker and Leia Organa, the grandmother-in-law of Han Solo, and the maternal great-grandmother of Ben Solo.
 She appears in Star Wars: Episode I – The Phantom Menace and Star Wars: Episode II – Attack of the Clones.

 Shmi was captured by pirates as a child alongside her parents, and was sold to the Hutts.
 In a bet, Gardulla the Hutt lost Shmi to Watto.

-In The Phantom Menace, she and her son are introduced as slaves of junk merchant Watto on the desert world Tatooine.
+In The Phantom Menace, she and her son are introduced as slaves of the junk merchant Watto on the desert world Tatooine.
 Unlike her son, she is not Force-sensitive.
 She welcomes Jedi Master Qui-Gon Jinn (Liam Neeson) into their home, and tells him that Anakin (Jake Lloyd) has no father; she simply became pregnant with him.
 In spite of her poverty, Shmi tries to give Anakin a good home in the slave quarter of Mos Espa.
 Qui-Gon helps Anakin win his freedom, but cannot get Shmi out of slavery.
 She allows Anakin to leave with Qui-Gon, assuring her heartbroken son that they will meet again.

 In Attack of the Clones, Anakin (Hayden Christensen), now a young adult Jedi apprentice, senses through the Force that she is in pain.
-He travels to Tatooine to find her, and, upon arriving, learns that she had been freed by and married to moisture farmer Cliegg Lars (Jack Thompson), but had recently been kidnapped by Tusken Raiders.
+He travels to Tatooine to find her, and, upon arriving, learns that she had been freed by and married a moisture farmer named Cliegg Lars (Jack Thompson), but had recently been kidnapped by Tusken Raiders.
 He finds her inside one of their encampments, but he arrives too late—beaten and tortured beyond help, she dies in his arms.
 Heartbroken and enraged by the loss of his mother, Anakin slaughters every single Tusken in the camp, including the women and children.
 Shmi's death ignites a strong anger in Anakin, and sets him on the path to becoming Darth Vader.
-Anakin later brings Shmi's body back to the Lars' homestead where she is given a burial.
+Anakin later brings Shmi's body back to the Lars' homestead, where she is given a burial.